 Introduces computer science and programming for CS majors.
 Students learn design and implementation of algorithms and programming in a structured, modular language, with emphasis on problem solving, program design, and style.
-Prerequisite: MATH&141 (or higher) with a C- or better, or entry code.
+Prerequisite: MATH&141 (or higher), or placement by assessment in MATH&142 or above, or entry code.

 After completing this class, students should be able to:

 - Solve computer programming problems using current industry standards in software engineering; editing, compiling, and executing code; which is structured in maintainable style with programmer comments (documentation).

 - Define the concepts of data types, specifically the use of primitive data versus object, accessing and creating methods, their parameters passed, and returned.